 Instructions

-- Add in eggs, avocado oil and vanilla extract.
-Mix with fork.
+- Combine mashed bananas, eggs, avocado oil and vanilla extract.

-- Add in almond flour, tapioca flour, cinnamon, baking soda and salt.
-Mix with a spatula until well combined.
+- Add in almond flour, tapioca starch, cinnamon, baking soda and salt.Β Whisk until well combined.

 - Bake in oven (middle rack) at 350 degrees for 40-45 minutes.